elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

   selection_n_parents: (default: 300, description: "The number of parents selected for crossover in each generation."),
   selection_tournament_size: (
     default: 5,
-    description: "The size of the tournament for the n-Tournament Selection method.
+    description: "The size of the tournament for the N-Tournament Selection method.
 This is only relevant if the Selection method is set to N-Tournament Selection.", ),
   time_limit_seconds: (default: 60, description: "The maximum time allowed for the algorithm to run, in seconds."),
   max_non_improving_generations: (